DCC-BS/communication.bs.js/README.md

 // Simple API call
 const response = await apiFetch<{ message: string }>('/api/hello');

+// the resposne is of type { message: string } | ApiError
-if (isApiError(response)) {
+// the isApiError function is a type guard so we can narrow the type if (isApiError(response)) {
   console.error('API Error:', response.errorId, response.statusCode);
 } else {